 “Really great workshop.
 I especially enjoyed understanding the connections between my identity and the power and oppression in our society."

 “[Mia] is an incredible curator and an intentional educator.
 I am thankful for her vision for sharing this important American history with students, so that they are empowered to be change makers.”

 “Getting to walk across the Pettus Bridge and listening to Rev. Reese speak at the National Voting Rights Museum were the highlights for me – which I hope to bring with me back to the classroom.”

-Reflections on Birmingham from a high school student
+Reflection on A TOUR from a high school student:

 “…the books and the stories come to life.
 It is no longer just a story, but it is real.
 You can almost feel the souls and the sounds still around…”

 “I have a greater appreciation for the foot soldiers of the Civil Rights Movement because of this trip.”

 “All day, I’ve been pondering on how many more accounts will go on untold?
 My new outlook as a history teacher will be based on a behind the scenes theme.”